tianweidut/AutoDailyReport/README.md

 ##What's this?
 Automatically fetch commits history from github and upload SIE daily report system.

+##How to install?
+* sudo pip install selenium
+* install your Selenium Server, in SIE network environment, you can use hadoop cluster machine, it has already been deployed!

 ##How to use?
 1. edit config.py, fill your github username and repo name;
 1. fill your username and password in SIE Daily Report System.